-Our Special Educational Need and Disability Co-ordinator (SENDCo) is Mrs Sally King sally.king@jmhs.hereford.sch.uk and she is responsible for all children with special educational needs or disabilities (SEND) at JMHS.
-She is a member of the extended leadership team.
+Our Special Educational Need and Disability Co-ordinator (SENDCO) is Mr Adem Osbourn adem.osbourn@jmhs.hereford.sch.uk and he is responsible for all children with special educational needs or disabilities (SEND) at JMHS.
+He is a member of the senior leadership team.